thematters/contracts/docs/TheSpace/HarbergerMarket.md

 ## Functions

-### `supportsInterface(bytes4 interfaceId_) → bool` (public)

-Override interface

 ### `constructor(string propertyName_, string propertySymbol_, address currencyAddress_, address admin_, address treasury_)` (public)

 Create Property contract, setup attached currency contract, setup tax rate

+### `supportsInterface(bytes4 interfaceId_) → bool` (public)

+Override support interface

+### `transferFrom(address from_, address to_, uint256 tokenId_)` (public)

+See {IERC721-transferFrom}.
+Override to collect tax before transfer.

+### `safeTransferFrom(address from_, address to_, uint256 tokenId_, bytes data_)` (public)

+See {IERC721-safeTransferFrom}.
+Override to collect tax before transfer.

 ### `totalSupply() → uint256` (public)

 See {IERC20-totalSupply}.
 Always return total possible amount of supply, instead of current token in circulation.

-### `setTaxConfig(enum HarbergerMarket.ConfigOptions option_, uint256 value_)` (external)
+### `setTaxConfig(enum IHarbergerMarket.ConfigOptions option_, uint256 value_)` (external)

-Set the tax config for current contract.
+Update current tax configuration.

 ADMIN_ROLE only.

 ### `withdrawTreasury()` (external)

-Withdraw available treasury.
+Withdraw all available treasury.

 TREASURY_ROLE only.

 ### `getPrice(uint256 tokenId_) → uint256 price` (public)

-Returns the current price of an Harberger property with token id.
+Returns the current price of a token by id.

 ### `setPrice(uint256 tokenId_, uint256 price_)` (external)

-Set the current price of an Harberger property with token id.
+Set the current price of a token with id.
+Triggers tax settle first, price is succefully updated after tax is successfully collected.

-Emits a {Price} event.
+Only token owner or approved operator.
+Throw `Unauthorized` or `ERC721: operator query for nonexistent token` error.
+Emits a {Price} event if update is successful.

 ### `getOwner(uint256 tokenId_) → address owner` (public)

 Returns the current owner of an Harberger property with token id.

-If token does not exisit, return address(0).
+If token does not exisit, return address(0) and user can bid the token as usual.

 ### `bid(uint256 tokenId_, uint256 price_)` (external)

 Purchase property with bid higher than current price.
+If bid price is higher than ask price, only ask price will be deducted.

 Clear tax for owner before transfer.

 ### `getTax(uint256 tokenId_) → uint256` (public)

-Calculate tax for a token
+Calculate outstanding tax for a token.

 ### `evaluateOwnership(uint256 tokenId_) → uint256 collectable, bool shouldDefault` (public)

-Calculate amount of tax that can be collected, and if token should be defaulted
+Calculate amount of tax that can be collected, and determine if token should be defaulted.

-### `collectTax(uint256 tokenId_) → bool` (public)
+### `settleTax(uint256 tokenId_) → bool success` (public)

-Collect outstanding property tax for a given token, put token on tax sale if obligation not met.
+Collect outstanding tax of a token and default it if needed.

-Emits a {Tax} event and a {Price} event (when properties are put on tax sale).
+Anyone can trigger this function.
+It could be desirable for the developer team to trigger it once a while to make sure all tokens meet their tax obligation.

 ### `ubiAvailable(uint256 tokenId_) → uint256` (public)

-UBI available for withdraw on given token.
+Amount of UBI available for withdraw on given token.

 ### `withdrawUbi(uint256 tokenId_)` (external)

 Withdraw UBI on given token.

-### `_default(uint256 tokenId_)` (internal)

 ### `_setPrice(uint256 tokenId_, uint256 price_)` (internal)

-## Events

-### `Price(uint256 tokenId, uint256 price, address owner)`

-Emitted when a token changes price.

-### `Config(enum HarbergerMarket.ConfigOptions option, uint256 value)`

-Emitted when tax configuration updates.

-### `Tax(uint256 tokenId, uint256 amount)`

-Emitted when tax is collected.

-### `UBI(uint256 tokenId, uint256 amount)`

-Emitted when UBI is distributed.
+Internel function to set price for a token.

 ### `TokenRecord`